cih23/PeaKD/README.md

 cd PeaKD
 ```

-### Training & Testing
+### Run Training
 * We provide an example how to run the codes.
-We use task: 'MRPC', teacher layer:3, and student layer: 3 as an example.
+We use task: 'MRPC', teacher layer: 3, and student layer: 3 as an example.
 * Before starting, we need to specify a few things.
     * task: one of the GLUE datasets
     * train_type: one of the followings - ft, kd, pkd